CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     ![](../images/az120-4ab-21.png)

-## Task 2: Connect to the database tier Azure VMs.
+## Task 2: Connect to the database tier Azure VMs

 1. From the lab computer, in the Azure portal, navigate to the **az12003a-vm0** blade.